I-Am-Jakoby/PowerShell-for-Hackers/Functions/Hide-Msg.md

 ### [Hide-Msg]

-In this function we will create an object to allow us to use the Send Keys method to either raise or lower the volume using the following syntax
+In this function you will provide the path of your image and your secret message using the syntax below

 ```
-Set-Volume max
-Set-Volume off
+Hide-Msg -Path "C:\Users\micha\Desktop\sm.jpg" -Message "this is your secret message"

+or

+"C:\Users\user\Desktop\secret.jpg" | Hide-Msg -Message "this is your secret message"
 ```

 ```